yfzhang114/yfZhang114.github.io/_pages/publications.md

 **Under Review:**

-1. Yifan Zhang, Weiqiang Zhang, Zhen Jia, Zhang Zhang, Liang Wang, Tieniu Tan, ["Focal and Efficient IOU Loss for Accurate Bounding Box Regression"](/about.html) under review on IProceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition (CVPR 2021)
+1. Yifan Zhang, Weiqiang Zhang, Zhen Jia, Zhang Zhang, Liang Wang, Tieniu Tan, ["Focal and Efficient IOU Loss for Accurate Bounding Box Regression"](/about.html) under review on Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition (CVPR 2021)

 2. Yifan Zhang, Xinglin Zhang, ["Incentive Mechanism with Task Bundling for Mobile Crowd Sensing"](/about.html) under review on IEEE Transactions on Mobile Computing(**TMC,CCF A**)